 Everyday heroes (Helden des Alltags)

-There will always be unconventional people to make us smile.
-They might even provide us with some more quirky stories (skurrile Geschichten).
+There will always be unconventional people around to make us smile.
+They might even provide us with some more quirky stories (skurrile Geschichten) for the next edition of Unbekanntes Freiburg.

 Tourist Information Office